About PhD education in Sweden and at our department

 Program descriptions and requirements

-Program descriptions and formal requirements for the PhD and Licentiate programs in Natural Language Processing (pdf documents in Swedish):
+Program description and formal requirements for the PhD program in Natural Language Processing:

 For inquiries about the PhD program and the assessment procedure, please contact Lars Borin: <lars°borin(ä)svenska°gu°se> (dots and at-sign to be inserted where appropriate).